Share to Apple devices with Final Cut Pro

 To modify the settings for the exported file, such as the format or resolution, click Settings at the top of the Share window, then make your changes.

-For detailed descriptions of each setting, see Export File destination in Final Cut Pro.
+For detailed descriptions of each setting, see Export File and Apple Devices destinations in Final Cut Pro.

 If you change the destination’s settings, the changes are saved as the default settings for the destination.
 See Intro to Destinations preferences in Final Cut Pro.